-Churn Prevention in SaaS: 15 Proactive Strategies to Reduce Customer Churn
+A Complete Guide to Churn Prevention: 14 Strategies to Reduce Customer Churn

 Are you struggling to retain customers for long?
-The churn prevention strategies discussed in this article will help with your product engagement strategy.
+The churn prevention strategies discussed in this article will help with your retention strategy.

-- Churn happens when a customer stops using a company’s products or services after a certain period of time.
+- A churn happens when a customer stops using a company’s products or services after a certain period of time.

 - There are two types of churn you should be tracking: User/customer churn and net MRR churn as one tracks the number of users you are losing and the other, the impact that has on your revenue.

-- Churn prevention is all about creating strategies to proactively reduce churn.
+- Churn prevention is all about creating strategies to proactively reduce customer churn.

-- Customer attrition (or churn) prevention will reduce the LTV: CAC ratio for your SaaS, making you gain more from each acquired customer.
+- Reducing customer churn will reduce the LTV: CAC ratio for your SaaS, making you gain more from each acquired customer.

 - PMF surveys help you determine if you’ve reached product-market fit.
 A score of 40% and above shows you’re there.